 - They are hormonal and moody from the day they are born.
 God help me in the teenage years!

-I could go on but I think I’ve made my point.
+I could go on but I think I’ve made my point

-So to all the moms of girls out there, *big hugs* – we’ll get through it together.
+So, from a mom of two little girls, to all the moms of girls out there, *big hugs* – we’ll get through it together.